ebridges/vertx-prototype/README.md

 ### vert.x installation
 1. Download and uncompress vert.x [v.1.2.3 FINAL](http://vertx.io/downloads.html)
-2. Install in folder /opt/vert.x-1.2.3.final and create a symlink named /opt/vert.x that points to it.
+2. Install in folder `/opt/vert.x-1.2.3.final` and create a symlink named `/opt/vert.x` that points to it.
-3. Add /opt/vert.x/bin to your path.
+3. Add `/opt/vert.x/bin` to your path.

 ### prototype information
 #### purpose
-* Mimic the behavior of socket_test.cgi.
+* Mimic the behavior of `socket_test.cgi`.
-	* Tested with football_mini_client1.1.4.air.
+	* _Tested with football_mini_client1.1.4.air_.

 #### goals
 * Demonstrate simpler development process when using vert.x compared with Perl.
 * Demonstrate a coding model very similar to Node.js.
-	* Note that it is possible to use a module to deploy JS written for Node to vert.x, however this is not illustrated here.
+	* _note: it is possible to use a module to deploy JS written for Node to vert.x, however this is not illustrated here._

 #### running
 * JavaScript: